justland/just-web/DESIGN.md

 # design

-`@just-web` is based on a plugin architecture.
+`@just-web` is an application framework with strong plugin support.

-And it is heavily inspired by vscode extension system.
+The plugin architecture is heavily inspired by VSCode extension system.

+On top of that, it follows the best practice of clean architecture and component design principles to make sure it is easy to use and easy to extend.

 ## plugin